 Shochu Goes Green

-Mizu Shochu unveiled its 70-proof Green Tea Shochu, distilled from two-row barley, black koji rice and freshly picked and steamed green tea from Ureshino in Saga Prefecture.
+My friends at Mizu Shochu unveiled its 70-proof Green Tea Shochu, distilled from two-row barley, black koji rice and freshly picked and steamed green tea from Ureshino in Saga Prefecture.
 There’s a definite matcha hit on the nose, combined with a distinct fruitiness and a lot of the usual earthy loveliness imparted by the black koji.
 It’s a fantastic addition to the barley-based Mizu portfolio, which also includes its original Saga Barley Shochu, as well as Lemongrass Shochu.
-All are single-distilled and can be enjoyed neat, on the rocks (my personal favorite) or mixed with water.
+All are single-distilled.